 In the Western churches (Protestants, Catholics, and Anglicans), Epiphany commemorates the "adoration" of the Christ Child by the Magi as they presented their gifts.
 In this way, they were "revealing" Jesus to the world as Lord and King.

-January 5 is Paramony, the Eve of the Feast of Epiphany, paralleling the December 24 Feast of Christmas Eve.
+January 5 is Paramony, also known as the Forefeast of Theophany, the Eve of the Feast of Epiphany, paralleling the December 24 Feast of Christmas Eve.

 Also, you may now take down your Christmas decorations.